Common Reasons for Denial of an H-1B Visa

 Learn about the most common reasons USCIS or a consulate abroad would deny a request for an H-1B visa or status.

 U.S. Citizenship and Immigration Services (USCIS) or a U.S. consulate abroad will deny an H-1B visa or status for one of several likely reasons.
 The reasons can involve either the employer or the employee.

-Denials Based on the Petitioning Employer’s Failure to Meet Requirements
+Denials Based on Petitioning Employer’s Failure to Meet Requirements

-An H-1B visa is often denied or refused because the petitioner, or employer sponsoring the H-1B visa, does not appear to be a real, established, operating U.S. company with the capacity to hire and pay an H-1B worker.
-An established petitioner will provide documentation, such as a tax identification number, tax returns or financial statements.
+An H-1B visa or status is often denied or refused because the petitioner; that is, the employer sponsoring the H-1B visa; does not appear to be a real, established, operating U.S. company with the capacity to hire and pay an H-1B worker.
+An established petitioner will provide documentation, such as a tax identification number, tax returns, or financial statements.
 Insufficient documentation can sink the application right there.

 Denials Based on Inadequate Showing of Employer/Employee Relationship

 If the H-1B petition states that the employee will work offsite at a client location, this may raise questions about whether the employee will truly be working for the petitioning employer, or whether the employer is trying to get around the rules by acting as a "job shop," placing employees on subcontracting assignments.